-In an attempt to create within the UK community an ever-growing group of broadly-educated young men and women imbued with the Montefiore ethos and dedicated to community service, the Montefiore Endowment is offering up to ten merit-based fellowships each year to school-leavers with potential leadership qualities.
-The fellowships are awarded in partnership with a yeshiva and with a seminary in Jerusalem, both carefully selected.
+In an attempt to create within the UK community an ever-growing group of broadly-educated young men and women imbued with the Montefiore ethos and dedicated to community service, the Montefiore Endowment is offering about ten merit-based fellowships each year to school-leavers with potential leadership qualities.
+The fellowships are awarded in partnership with a seminary and two yeshivot in Jerusalem, all carefully selected.

 Former fellows are required to maintain contact with the Endowment after their return to the UK, by which time it is hoped that their esprit-de-corps will help them contribute, at least part-time and in an appropriate capacity, to the community.